 Why is WTCG doing Zero Suicide in Tom Green County?

-No individual or family is immune to suicide in one way or another.
-Suicide does not differentiate between ages, race, income, gender, or social standing.
-It is the 10th leading cause of death in the US, the 3rd leading cause for adults between the ages of 15-34, and the 2nd leading cause in children between the ages of 10-14.
-Not to mention that from 1999 to 2015, U.S.’s suicide rate had an increase of 27% (National Center for Injury Prevention and Control, Centers for Disease Control and Prevention).
+Suicide is the 10th leading cause of death in the US, the 2nd leading cause for individuals between the ages of 10 to 34, and the 4th leading cause for individuals ages 35 to 54.
+From 1999 to 2018, U.S.’s suicide rate had an increase of 35% from 10.5 per 100,000 people to 14.2 (Centers for Disease Control and Prevention, 2020).
 Tom Green County (TGC) is no stranger to this epidemic.

-WTCG believes that every life matters, and so we consider it our mission to provide evidence based suicide prevention for our clients and community.
-While zero suicides might sound a goal beyond reach, we believe that with proper screening, assessment, and treatment, it is possible to put an end to death by suicide in our community.
+WTCG believes that every life matters, and so we consider it our mission to provide evidence-based suicide prevention for our clients and community.
+While zero suicides might sound like a goal beyond reach, we believe that with proper screening, assessment, and treatment, it is possible to put an end to death by suicide in our community.

-Who is going to be involved in the Zero Suicide Initiative in Tom Green County?
+Who is involved in the Zero Suicide Initiative in Tom Green County?

-The collaborative partners involved include MHMRCV, River Crest Hospital, Shannon Behavioral Health, Tom Green County Sherriff’s Office, Mental Health Deputy program, Shannon Medical Center, Community Medical Center, all local Justices of the Peace and, in certain cases, the San Angelo Police Department.
+The collaborative partners involved include MHMRCV, River Crest Hospital, Shannon Behavioral Health, Tom Green County Sheriff's Office, Mental Health Deputy program, Shannon Medical Center, Community Medical Center, La Esperanza Clinic, all local Justices of the Peace, and, in certain cases, the San Angelo Police Department.

-For more information, please contact the Zero Suicide Coordinator, D'Nae Johnson, LMSW via phone at (325) 944-2561 or via email at [email protected]
+For more information, please contact the Director of Zero Suicide Services, Nicole Elliott, LMSW, via phone at (325) 486-TALK (8255) or via email at [email protected]